zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 ---
-title: Reverse Engineering ESPN's Incorrect "Runs Created" Stat
+title: Reverse Engineering Incorrect Stats in ESPN Fantasy Baseball
 description: "Using some minor sleuthing and publicly available information, I figured out how the calculation used for Runs Created was wrong."
 publishDate: 2022-04-28
 ---

-Runs Created is a baseball stat that's largely arbitrary and derived.
+"Runs Created" is a baseball stat that's largely arbitrary and derived.
 It [dates back to the 1970s](https://www.baseball-reference.com/bullpen/Runs_created) and has a [variety of formulas](https://captaincalculator.com/sports/baseball/runs-created-calculator/) that can be used.

 Why care about it?
 Like WAR, RC is effectively a way to derive a **useful absolute number reflective of a batter's overall offensive productivity**.
 Since the _actual_ positive numbers in baseball can be misleading (RBI, R, SB, H) in some scenarios, it's a nice way of smoothing over small sample sizes.

+Here's the concept of it, at it's most basic form:

+  - **A** - On base factor - How well did you, as a batter, reach base?
+  - **B** - Advancement factor - How well did you advance as a runner, or advanced other runners?
+  - **C** - Opportunity factor - The total opportunities given to do well in A or B

+Plugging those in, **Runs Created = (A + B) / C**.

 We love it in my fantasy baseball league as a primary indicator of your team's offensive performance.
 If nothing else because [FanGraph's wRC+ stats](https://library.fangraphs.com/offense/wrc/) is our preferred way of judging batters overall value.
 It's "Weight Runs Created+", meaning that it's a [version of Runs Created weight for external factors like field or year](https://www.mlb.com/glossary/advanced-stats/weighted-runs-created-plus) and changed such that the league mean is 100.
 Over 100, you're above average.
 Below, you're lacking.